Mirnalini-gunaraj-ds/Mirnalini-gunaraj-ds/README.md

 ### Hi there 👋  I am Mirnalini Gunaraj !!!
-I finished my Masters in Data science.
-Also, I have 6+ years of experience in data field.
+A Data Nerd holding a Masters degree in Data science and 6+ years of experience in the data field.

 🎃 I'm currently looking for Data Scientist opportunities in the UK.